goFrendiAsgard/zaruba/README.md

 # 💀 Zaruba

-Zaruba is a declarative Task Runner Framework.
-It helps you to define and orchestrate tasks in a fun way.
+Zaruba is a task runner and CLI utilities.
+It helps you to `write`, `generate`, and `orchestrate` tasks quickly.

-Zaruba allows you to declare configurable task that extends/depends on each other.
-You will find it better than writing a bunch of spaghetti shell scripts.

-You will find several pre-defined tasks.
-Some of them are useful to speed up your development by providing scaffolding.
+While developing your applications, you might find yourself opening several `tmux` panels and running some commands in parallel.
+Occasionally, you might also find that some tasks could only be executed once their dependencies are executed.
+For example, a web application can only be started after the database server is running.
+Not only tedious, this also lead to human errors.

+Zaruba exists to solve those problems by allowing you to define configurable tasks that can extend/depend on each other.
+Furthermore, dependency tasks might run in parallel.
+This will greatly reduce human error and save your time.

+Some built-in tasks are also available.
+Ready to be used/extended to match your use case.
+Please visit [task documentation](docs/tasks) or run `zaruba please` to see the list of available tasks.

+> 💡 __TIPS:__  To see list of available tasks, you can run `zaruba please` and press `<enter>`

-You can even build a full-fledge FastAPI application and have it deployed to your Kubernetes cluster by performing this (no coding required 😉):
+You can even build a full-fledge FastAPI application and have it deployed to your Kubernetes cluster by performing these commands (no coding required 😉):

 ```sh
 # Init project